Brace Yourself: Trump’s Tariffs Are Triggering the Next Ecommerce Reorg

 What Just Happened?

 On August 7th, the U.S. government implemented sweeping tariff hikes that have been repeatedly postponed since their introduction, affecting dozens of nations.
 Countries like Canada, the EU, Japan, South Korea, India, Brazil, and more were hit with new duties ranging from 10% to 50%.
 Some sectors, like semiconductors, face tariffs as high as 100% unless manufacturing is brought stateside.
 The expected impact?
-More than $300 billion in annual tariff revenue, up from $77 billion last year.
+Treasury Secretary Scott Bessent said tariff revenue could be anywhere from $300 billion to $600 billion a year, and Treasury later reported customs duties net of refunds of $86.8 billion in fiscal year 2025.

 This Isn’t a Trade Skirmish, It’s a Strategic Reset